-When a single set of F-Labels is provisioned for a particular outgoing app-flow, that set of F-labels MUST be pushed after the S-Label is pushed.
+When a single set of F-Labels is provisioned for a particular outgoing S-Label, that set of F-labels MUST be pushed after the S-Label is pushed.
 The outgoing packet is then forwarded as described below in Section 4.2.3.2.
 When a single outgoing interface is provisioned, the outgoing packet is then forwarded as described below in Section 4.2.3.2.

-When multiple sets of F-Labels or interfaces are provisioned for a particular outgoing app-flow, a copy of the outgoing packet, including the pushed S-Label, MUST be made per F-label set and outgoing interface.
+When multiple sets of outgoing F-Labels or interfaces are provisioned for a particular DetNet service, a copy of the outgoing packet, including the pushed member flow-specific S-Label, MUST be made per F-label set and outgoing interface.
 Each set of provisioned F-Labels are then pushed onto a copy of the packet.
 Each copy is then forwarded as described below in Section 4.2.3.2.

-As described in the previous section, when receiving a DetNet MPLS flow, an implementation identifies the app-flow associated with the incoming packet based on the S-Label.
-When a node is using platform labels for S-Labels, any F-Labels can be popped and the S-label uniquely identifies the app-flow.
-In the case where platform labels are not used, F-Label(s) and, optionally, the incoming interface MUST also be provisioned for incoming app-flows.
-The provisioned information MUST then be used to identify incoming app-flows based on the combination of S-Label and F-Label(s) or incoming interface.
+As described in the previous section, when receiving a DetNet MPLS flow, an implementation identifies the DetNet service associated with the incoming packet based on the S-Label.
+When a node is using platform labels for S-Labels, any F-Labels can be popped and the S-label uniquely identifies the DetNet service.
+In the case where platform labels are not used, incoming F-Label(s) and, optionally, the incoming interface MUST also be provisioned for a DetNet service.